Federalist Society: Donald Trump's first administration (2017–21)

 In May 2018, the Federalist Society hosted a phone call entitled "examining the legality of the Mueller Investigation", where one of the featured speakers argued that Special Counsel Robert Mueller's investigation into Russian interference in the 2016 election was unconstitutional.

 In January 2019, The Washington Post wrote that the Federalist Society had reached an "unprecedented peak of power and influence."
 Politico wrote that the Federalist Society "has become one of the most influential legal organizations in history—not only shaping law students' thinking but changing American society itself by deliberately, diligently shifting the country's judiciary to the right."
-In 2020, former vice president of the Federalist Society, Leonard Leo, became co-chair of the oganization.
+In 2020, former vice president of the Federalist Society, Leonard Leo, became co-chair of the organization.

 In January 2021, some members of the Federalist Society, such as Jeremy Rosen, an appellate lawyer in Los Angeles, argued that members who assisted Trump in the spreading of false claims of election fraud during the 2020 U.S. presidential election should be "distanced from the conservative group."
 Specific members mentioned for possible removal included John Eastman, chair of the Federalist Society's federalism and separation of powers practice group, who made claims about election fraud at a Trump rally on January 6, 2021—the day of the Capitol attack.
 Others mentioned included Texas Senator Ted Cruz and Missouri Senator Josh Hawley, who voted against the certification of election results.